conjurer-rich/user-needs-mapping/_pages/home.md

 4. **Validating with Teams:** Engage your teams in discussions to refine groupings and align on shared understanding.

-## Real-World Impact
-Here’s how a Head of Delivery in a government organization used UNM:

-**Problem:** Organizing people and teams around the user journey while identifying the necessary capabilities.

-**Outcome:** Defined clear team boundaries, clarified service ownership, and decomposed platform teams for a new service.

-**Key Insight:** The technique provided a structure for team discussions, leading to better alignment and actionable decisions.

 ## Common Challenges and Tips
 While UNM is intuitive, some challenges may arise: